XVs32/kcauto_custom/wiki/docs/Ch3.4.md

-_Automation is good, so long as you know exactly where to put the machine_
+_Automation is good, so long as you know exactly where to put the machine._

 ---